Seby Zavala Preview, Player Props: Diamondbacks vs. Mets

 Mets Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Mets pitching staff ranks 13th in the league.
+- The Mets pitching staff ranks 13th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Mets have a 4.46 team ERA that ranks 19th among all MLB pitching staffs.
+- The Mets' 4.45 team ERA ranks 19th among all league pitching staffs.

-- Mets pitchers combine to allow 172 total home runs at a rate of 1.2 per game (to rank 15th in the league).

-- Quintana (2-5) takes the mound for the Mets in his 10th start of the season.
-He's put together a 3.00 ERA in 54 2/3 innings pitched, with 39 strikeouts.
+- Butto makes the start for the Mets, his fourth of the season.
+He is 0-2 with a 3.86 ERA and 16 strikeouts in 21 2/3 innings pitched.

-- The left-hander's most recent time out came on Tuesday against the Washington Nationals, when he threw seven innings, surrendering one earned run while allowing four hits.
+- In his last appearance on Wednesday, the righty threw 6 1/3 innings against the Washington Nationals, giving up two earned runs while surrendering six hits.

-- In nine games this season, the 34-year-old has a 3.00 ERA and 6.5 strikeouts per nine innings, while giving up a batting average of .241 to opposing batters.
+- The 25-year-old has amassed an ERA of 3.86, with 6.9 strikeouts per nine innings, in five games this season.
+Opponents have a .228 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.